natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ## Overview

-This project uses the IMDb Large Movie Review Dataset to study how lexicon based happiness varies across review rating bands.
-We score each review using the labMT lexicon, compare low, medium, and high rated reviews, and estimate uncertainty around these differences.
+This project uses the IMDb Large Movie Review Dataset to study how word-level happiness scores from the labMT lexicon varies across review rating bands.
+We extracted the review text and rating information from the files and used them to compute happiness scores based on the labMT word list.
+We then compared low-, medium-, and high-rated reviews and estimated uncertainty around these differences.
 Our goal is not to treat the lexicon as emotional truth, but to test how well it works as a measurement instrument on a new corpus.

 ## Research Question

-How does labMT based happiness vary across IMDb rating bands, and how certain are these differences?
+How do labMT-based happiness scores vary across IMDb rating bands, and how certain are these differences?

 ## AI Use Disclosure